 Morning star patterns are formed over three trading days.
 Consequently, while this may be a bullish pattern, the beginning of it is bearish.
 This is in keeping with the current trend.

-First candlestick is a large bearish candlestick.
-The second candle is a candle with a small real body, also known as a doji.
+The first candlestick is a large, bearish candlestick.
+The second candle has a small real body, also known as a doji.
 This shows indecision.
 Lastly, the third candle is bullish.

-While the third candle should be a large bullish candlestick we know that chart patterns aren’t always perfect.
-The meaning is still the same though.
-The bulls are coming back in to take over.
+While the third candle should be a large bullish candlestick, chart patterns aren’t always perfect.
+The meaning is still the same, though.
+The Bulls are coming back in to take over.

-In other words, the bears are fully in control the first day.
-The second day is an indecision day because the bulls and bears battled and now one took control.
+In other words, the bears are fully in control on the first day.
+The second day is indecision because the bulls and bears battled, and now one took control.

-Now the third day the bulls put the smack down on the bears.
-They win the battle and a new direction is made.
+On the third day, the bulls put the smackdown on the bears.
+They win the battle, and a new direction is made.
 There are a couple of signs above the strength of the reversal.

 Second, if there is a gap between the first and second day or a gap on either side of the middle candle, the possibility of reversal is even higher.

-Third, the higher the third candle is in relation to the first candle, the greater the bullish takeover.
+Third, the higher the third candle is about the first candle, the greater the bullish takeover.